-Provide first aid in a remote location
+Provide first aid in remote locations

 This course is suitable for Corporate Clients.
 Minimum numbers apply.

 - Course Code and Title: